-Employers are required by minimum wage laws to pay most employees at least $9 per hour.
-Some employees, however, are exempt from the minimum wage law in San Diego, such as outside salespersons, individuals who are the parent, spouse, or child of the employer, and certain individuals that are mentally or physically challenged.
+Employers in the U.S. are required by labor laws to pay most employees at least $7.25 per hour.
+In California, this minimum wage is raised to $12 per hour.
+Some employees, however, are exempt from the minimum wage law in San Diego.

 An employee's wage, though, doesn't necessarily equal their take-home pay.
-Everyone likes getting their paycheck, but no one particularly enjoys seeing how much is taken out for things like taxes and legal employer deductions.
 Although generally illegal, there are a few legal reasons why your employer will deduct money from your gross income per paycheck.

 California law only allows employers to deduct money from wages in three situations: